 MoMS was resident through 2022 in Romford Shopping Hall: a 95 year old shopping centre that houses independent businesses, some of whom have been there for a very long time and many of whom are family run.
 MoMS has since moved out and currently has no physical space.

-Some questions MoMS will consider include:
+Some questions MoMS is thinking about:

 — If physical retail spaces are increasingly sitting empty due to the continued shift towards online models of consumption, how might we reclaim or repurpose these spaces?
 Does the use of what has come to be known as ‘meanwhile space’ simply play into cynical governmental placemaking schemes geared towards strategies of gentrification?